 "Sherlock Holmes and Chemistry "

-A series of lectures with Dr. Tobias Gruber from the University of Lincoln (UK) offers the Young Chemists Forum .
-In addition to his university research, Tobias Gruber is a member of the Sherlock Holmes Society in London and gives lectures in this context, which range from blood tests, Photochemistry to the hunt of the Baskervilles.
-During the course of his trip, Gruber will bring viewers closer to the chemistry behind Sherlock Holmes at five locations.
+A lecture series with Dr. Tobias Gruber from the University of Lincoln (UK) offers the German Young Chemists Network .
+In addition to his university research, Tobias Gruber is a member of the Sherlock Holmes Society in London and gives lectures in this context, which range from blood tests and photochemistry to hunting the Baskerville.
+Gruber will introduce viewers to the chemistry behind Sherlock Holmes at five locations throughout his journey.

 Berlin Long Night of Science

-From 5 pm to midnight, 70 scientific institutions in Berlin and on the Telegrafenberg in Potsdam open their doors.
+From 5 p.m. to midnight, 70 scientific institutions in Berlin and on Potsdam's Telegrafenberg will open their doors.
 Here you can experience science live with numerous experiments, lectures, workshops and hands-on activities for adults and children.

 June 29, Krefeld